Transparent Bitcoin Mining Data Centers in Europe: 7 Criteria for Investors 2026

 When a mining operator cannot produce those documents on request, that is not a technicality.
 It is a structural risk.

-The DACH investor base, overwhelmingly crypto-experienced but burned by opaque cloud-mining products of the 2017-2021 era, has learned this the hard way.
-67% of current Green Mining investors cite "regular Bitcoin dividends" as their primary motivation, and 91% rank transparency and profitability as core values, according to the GM3 Investor Survey (October 2025, n=79).
+The DACH investor base, overwhelmingly crypto-experienced but burned by opaque cloud-mining products of the 2017 to 2021 era, has learned this the hard way.
 The market is asking for proof.
 This framework tells you exactly what proof to demand.

 Provider pricing in comparisons below reflects public sources as of May 2026; verify on each provider's site before any investment decision.